BPM Activities¶

 If you specify a Reply-to address, a sent email will contain it in a Reply-to header.
 It will facilitate a recipient to reply to that address instead of the address specified in the From field.

 Email Template is used to generate the email.
-You can use regular placeholders (both in body and subject) to substitue field values of the target record.
-You can also use process variables (defined in Script Task) in the template with placeholders like {$$variableName}.
+You can use regular placeholders (both in body and subject) to substitute field values of the target record.
+You can also use process variables (defined in Script Task) in the template with placeholders like {$$variableName}

 You can catch a reply on the sent email with Message Intermediate Event further in the process.